Critical Projects: Calls for More Robust C-suite Reporting

 Many managers have only a patchy understanding of what motivates their people.
 Moreover, what they assume motivates individual team members is often wrong.
 As a result, some of the most powerful drivers of performance – specifically intrinsic motivation – are being neglected.
 Instead, organizations rely on traditional incentives or forms of motivation that have only limited effectiveness.

 However, it is not only managers that fail to understand motivation at work.
-As executives, we may only have patchy knowledge of what motivates our colleagues.
+As leaders, we may only have patchy knowledge of what motivates our colleagues.
 There may even be times when even struggle to understand our own deeper motivations.

 Inside the Black Box

 A colleague who revealed that she had a passion for interior design and was completing interior decorating classes was asked by the manager if she would like to input to the plans for re-decorating the team space.

-Most executives don’t really know what makes their colleagues ‘tick’.
+Most leaders don't really know what makes their colleagues ‘tick'.
 This even applies to people that they have worked with for years.
 You may be thinking, so what?
 Well, this matters for a number of reasons, including its impact on the effectiveness of teamwork and collaboration.

 When conflicts or tensions arise within teams (as they inevitably will), people tend to blame personalities or politics.
 However, the real problem is often a failure to fully understand our colleagues’ motivations.
 So, pause for a moment: If you are frustrated by a colleague or their behaviour, maybe you don’t fully understand their motivations.

 People’s personal hopes and fears can generate great energy – the unstoppable energy required to make things happen.
 However, channeled in the wrong direction it can also generate great heat or friction.

 When we don’t fully understand other people’s motivations we may suspect their intentions – that is the very definition of mistrust.
 All this hinders effective teamwork and collaboration.
 It is also a lost opportunity, where tension or friction could actually be harnessed to positive effect.